nielssp/plet/doc/getting-started/index.md

 * `GUMBO` &ndash; Enable support for HTML manipulation (requires Gumbo).
 * `IMAGEMAGICK` &ndash; Enable support for automatic resizing and conversion of images (requires ImageMagick 7).
 * `MUSL` &ndash; Enable compatibility with musl libc.
-* `STATIC_MD4C` &ndash; Build with md4c source in lib instead of dynamiccaly linking with md4c.
+* `STATIC_MD4C` &ndash; Build with md4c source in lib instead of dynamically linking with md4c.

 By default, the following options are enabled: